helpfulrobot/silverstripe-opacities/README.md

 ####Manually:
 1. Download the module from [the releases page](https://github.com/stephenjcorwin/silverstripe-opacities/releases)
 2. Extract the file
-3. Make sure the folder after being extracted is name 'silverstripe-opacities'
+3. Make sure the folder after being extracted is name `silverstripe-opacities`
 4. Place this directory in your site's root directory

 ####Configuration: